Skip to main content

 Depression & Addiction Treatment

-For individuals struggling with Depression and addiction symptoms often shows up as fog, flatness, or a heavy crash.
+Depression and addiction symptoms often show up as fog, flatness, or a heavy crash.
 Early sobriety can bring low mood while sleep and brain changes settle.
 Sometimes there is also an underlying mental health disorder, including mood disorders or bipolar disorder.
 We stabilise first and watch what lasts.
-Here's what we focus on:
+Here is what we focus on:

 • Routine over motivation: structure carries you when you feel empty.